ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 If you go through these reference documents, you'll have a deeper understanding of how the existing network was setup and may also come across ideas to improve it.

-**If you decide to do this task, you'll have to research on your own how it could be achieve and then try to implement it**
+**OPTION 1: Decide yourself what you are going to do and write a brief report on it**

+**OPTION 2: If you think given network is secure enough, write a brief report about why is it secure.
+Use profound examples such as firewall rule xyz helps secure network in abc way**

 **Document your work properly for this task and include necessary screenshots and commands used**

-**You should state clearly your PLAN, which pathways you took to achieve the objective**
+**You should state clearly your PLAN, which changes and addition to rules and configurations you made.
+Justify with screenshots**

-**Make sure to document proper testing results to showcase success or failure**
+**Make sure to include testing results to showcase success or failure**

 **In case of partial implementation, write a brief report on issues and roadblocks encountered.
 You can still earn some points with failed attempts**